-5. Prepare for interviews if you feel the need to, Again, always be aware of where you stand and decide accordingly.
+5. Prepare for interviews if you feel the need to.
+Again, always be aware of where you stand and decide accordingly.
 I need to practice my stuff before doing the final thing so, I compiled a list of questions- generic ones as well as specific to each school and prepared off of it.
-You also suggested a few!!
+You also suggested a few!
 So I prepared those, and I was ready.

 Booth is the best school for me because Booth MBA would help me aim for a higher position in the same industry as an IT strategy consultant without quitting my current job.
-It would help me compliment what I am learning in work environment and enable me to apply newly acquired skills and knowledge at work and vice versa.
+It would help me compliment what I am learning in a work environment and enable me to apply newly acquired skills and knowledge at work and vice versa.
 In addition, since I am currently working in Chicago, IL, a weekend program at Chicago will enable me to effectively manage my work during the week and school on the weekend.
 The resources at my disposal at Booth are amazing and the amount of flexibility it offers is baffling.
 Besides, the Booth network is one of its kind.

+Ritika: Start Early!
+Firstly, get your GMAT exam squared right away.
+The practice is the key.
+Mock exams and timed practice helped me a lot in my preparation.
+Also, you should study in short bursts of 1-1.5 hours alternatively instead of long stretches so as to avoid burnout.
 Then, as I mentioned earlier, decide schools based on your fit, try to dig as much info as possible via website, school visits, and talking to current students and recent alumni.
 Attend fairs if you do not live close enough to schools.
 That should give a fair idea of where to apply.

-Please be aware that Essay writing is very time consuming.
+Please be aware that Essay writing is very time-consuming.
 I myself took sweet 3-4 months to get my essays finished.
 By doing this, I was able to turn in first drafts of essays, which were decent and compelling instead of some random gibberish hashed at the last moment.
 Also, finalizing your resume beforehand helps you jot down and streamline your career progression and highlights.

 Poonam: What is your favorite thing about Booth so far?
 If you could change one thing about the program, what would it be?

 Ritika: The professors here are amazing!
-The academic counselors also help immensely in course selection for each new quarter...
+The academic counselors also help immensely in course selection for each new quarter.
 It is too early to figure out shortcomings about the program in my first quarter though!

 Ritika: Believe me it is quite a feat you need to accomplish here.
 I can say from Indian women’s perspective that you will need to manage your time pretty well.
-I surely can say it is an uphill task initially, but trust me, by the end of couple of quarters, you will be a master of time management (that is what I have been hearing from my seniors!).
+I surely can say it is an uphill task initially, but trust me, by the end of a couple of quarters, you will be a master of time management (that is what I have been hearing from my seniors!).
 In addition, it helps immensely if you have a helpful partner at home.
-You both need to be on same page as to what entails your MBA journey… My husband has been amazingly supportive with everything so far.
-It’s always good to know that you have someone to count on by your side in battles you are fighting!!.Prioritize!
+You both need to be on the same page as to what entails your MBA journey.
+My husband has been amazingly supportive of everything so far.
+It’s always good to know that you have someone to count on by your side in battles you are fighting!
+Prioritize!
 Prioritize and prioritize some more.
 Treat time as money and use it as judiciously as possible.
-Learn to say ‘no’ to things and people who fail to appreciate the fact that you are juggling so many things and ‘sap’ you time and energy away.
-Instead, stay with folks who motivate you and bring positivity to table.
+Learn to say ‘no’ to things and people who fail to appreciate the fact that you are juggling so many things and ‘sap’ your time and energy away.
+Instead, stay with folks who motivate you and bring positivity to the table.
 Booth is very rigorous and demanding, both emotionally and mentally.
-At times you do feel overwhelmed with it….
+At times you do feel overwhelmed with it.
 Don’t give up!
-Keep calm and march ahead (At least that is what I keep saying to myself anyway!)It will be worth all the blood and sweat at graduation!!!
+Keep calm and march ahead (At least that is what I keep saying to myself anyway!).
+It will be worth all the blood and sweat at graduation!!!

 Poonam: What are your favorite non-school books?
 What are you hobbies?

 Ritika: I love The Monk who sold his Ferrari.
 I so want to follow it to the T. I am following many things mentioned in the book as of now, but I need to do so much more for constant overhaul.
 Running and cooking bring sanity and calm to me.
-There is no other thing in the world I love better than good home cooked meal and an exhilarating 40 minutes jog/run
+There is no other thing in the world I love better than a good home-cooked meal and an exhilarating 40 minutes jog/run

 For more student interviews, click here.